 The Office of Enrollment Services is located in Building 15.
-Staff provide a variety of services, assistance and guidance to prospective, current and former students, in compliance with college, state and federal policies, procedures, rules, laws, and guidelines.
-The services include providing assistance with general admission and readmission to the college, determination of residency for tuition purposes, registration, processes to request transcripts and verification and certification of enrollment status, graduation, updating student information, and veteran's services.
-Please see the college catalog or our website for more information.
-Questions about our processes or other functions of the office should be directed to the Enrollment Services Office.
+Staff provide a variety of services, assistance and guidance to prospective, current and former students, in compliance with College, state and federal policies, procedures, rules, laws, and guidelines.
+The services include providing assistance with general admission and readmission to the College, determination of residency for tuition purposes, registration, processes to request transcripts and verification and certification of enrollment status, graduation, updating student information, and veteran's services.
+Please see the College catalog or our website for more information.
+Questions about our processes or other functions should be directed to the Enrollment Services Office.